-- c) Pass core science courses and labs with a C or better - d) Provide documentation of all required immunizations, negative tuberculosis screening, CPR certification, criminal background checks, etc. as described in Clinical Policies - g) Pass a Drug Screen Test as described in Clinical Policies - h) Complete Orientation Forms: - > BSN Handbook and Policy Acknowledgment - > Health Status Form - > HIPAA Certification Form - 4.
+- 3. Admission to Nursing Clinical Requirements: Qualifications to begin nursing clinical courses and rotations in the sophomore fall - a) Maintain full time enrollment at Saint Mary's University of Minnesota - b) Maintain a cumulative GPA of 3.0 or higher - c) Pass core science courses and labs with a C or better > B260, B261, B270, B271 - d) Provide documentation of all required immunizations, negative tuberculosis screening, CPR certification, background checks, etc. as described in Clinical Policies - g) Pass a Drug Screen Test as described in Clinical Policies - h) Complete Orientation Forms: - > BSN Handbook and Policy Acknowledgment Form - > Health Status Form - > HIPAA Certification Form - 4.
 Nursing Blessing Ceremony: At the beginning of the sophomore year, the nursing students will participate in a Nursing Blessing Ceremony.
 During the ceremony, the students will be inaugurated into the nursing profession as developing professionals and ministers of healing.
 Students will receive their Saint Mary's University nursing scrubs and stethoscope as symbols of the art and science of nursing.
 A special blessing for healthcare professionals will strengthen them as they strive to uphold the dignity of the human person and provide caring service to the sick.